isaacto/cronrepo/README.md

         # cronrepo install <dir> --target <target>

     Generate cron jobs entries and show it on the command line or install them as cron jobs.
-Only jobs of the specific target is generated or installed.
+Only jobs of the specific target are generated or installed.
 If not specified, generate/install all jobs.
 The job is started by a "cron runner" generated if you use "install".
 If the crontab already contains a previous installation, they are updated.

-    One of the design objective is that it is possible to create a cron job which updates the crontab.
+    One of the design objectives is that it is possible to create a cron job which updates the crontab.
 This is done by a job which calls this after updating the working directory.